diegoalejogm/Mobile-Robotics-Projects/1. Robot Control and Mapping/README.md

 2. During execution the user can control the robot with the keyboard keys.
 They allow to change the robot's speed and angle.
 3. To finish the simulation, press the **_ESC_** keyboard key.
 4. After terminating execution, two files will be generated in the _Release_ folder:
-⋅⋅*_robotFrame.map_: This file contains the map of the detected obstacles by the robot's sensor, relative to the initial robot position.
+ 1. _robotFrame.map_: This file contains the map of the detected obstacles by the robot's sensor, relative to the initial robot position.
-⋅⋅*_sceneFrame.map_: This file contains the map of the detected obstacles by the robot's sensor, relative to the scene's frame of reference.
+ 2. _sceneFrame.map_: This file contains the map of the detected obstacles by the robot's sensor, relative to the scene's frame of reference.

 ## Credits